 The protection anti-virus software provides is essential to the correct functioning of the computer and the integrity of its data.

 Every server, desktop and portable device is installed and configured with the Sophos Anti-Virus product.
-Updates to this software are automatic when connected to the internet, regardless of locality.
+Updates to this software are automatic when connected to the internet.

 You must not: